kwhite2/git/lessons.md

 So far, we have not done anything with GitHub or on the Internet.
 We have used Git, installed on our local machine, to save a version of file as it stands now.
 We could stop here if we only had an interest in using Git for version control.
 But if we also wanted to use GitHub to back up our files, or to share our project with a team or publicly, we want to upload, or push, that repository to GitHub on the Internet.

-Use `git push origin main` to _push_ that file to your repository on GitHub.
+Use `git push origin main` to upload, or _push_, that file to your repository on GitHub.
 After refreshing the webpage, your file should appear online. **The difference I noted above appears here.** Note the absense of the `-u` flag from the command.
 That flag was used the first time to establish the connection between the repository on your local machine and on GitHub.
 Now that that connection has been established, that flag is not needed.

 ## Challenges